realize-engineering/pipebird/README.md

 ## Our goal for Pipebird

-We believe that creating a data pipeline should be made as simple as pressing a button from a vendor's dashboard.
+We believe that SaaS companies sharing data directly with their customers is the future of ELT/ELT.
+In this world, creating a data pipeline is as simple as pressing a button from a SaaS vendor's dashboard.

-Native, customer-facing data pipelines offer a more secure and efficient way for organizations to share data with one another.
-Companies like [Stripe](https://stripe.com/data-pipeline) and [Customer.io](https://customer.io/data-warehouse) have already invested in building out native data sharing features for their customers. **Pipebird is designed to help developers at any company quickly offer the same powerful data sharing features, increasing security and decreasing complexity for their customers.**
+Companies like [Stripe](https://stripe.com/data-pipeline) and [Customer.io](https://customer.io/data-warehouse) have already invested in building out native data sharing features for their customers. **Pipebird makes it easy for any company to offer the same powerful data sharing features.**

 We'd love to work with you to grow Pipebird.
 Feel free to message us in the [Pipebird Slack Community](https://join.slack.com/t/pipebirdcommunity/shared_invite/zt-1emvmxdk6-jBc9qXDDgeLhinJ8ktOgHg).

-You can show some early support by starring this repo 🌟
+If you like Pipebird, please show support by starring this repo 🌟

 ## Open source vs. paid versions